 California utilities, at the direction of the CPUC and the state legislature, have made acquiring DER a priority in procurement decisions, but determining the appropriate level of DER investment compared with traditional infrastructure options is proving to be challenging.
-Of many ongoing procurement proceedings before the CPUC, an application filed by SDG&E in July 2014 with the CPUC illustrates tensions between DER and traditional natural gas power plants with respect to local reliability challenges.
+Of many ongoing procurement proceedings before the CPUC, an application filed by SDG&E in July 2014 illustrates tensions between DER and traditional natural gas power plants with respect to local reliability challenges.

 In California, utilities regulated by the CPUC generally request pre-approval for large investments such as generating plants, as is the case here.
-SDG&E asked for

-Docket: A14-07-009, Application dated 07.21.2014 permission to enter an agreement with a new 600 MW natural gas simple cycle power plant in Carlsbad, along with 200 MW of DER, pursuant to a prior CPUC decision authorizing 500 to 800 MW of local capacity, with DER supplying a minimum of 200MW.
+SDG&E asked26 for permission to enter an agreement with a new 600 MW natural gas simple cycle power plant in Carlsbad, along with 200 MW of DER, pursuant to a prior CPUC decision27 authorizing 500 to 800 MW of local capacity, with DER supplying a minimum of 200MW.

-On March 6, 2015, the CPUC issued a proposed decision in the proceeding that would deny the application and place the proposed plant in a backup role to be called upon in the event SDG&E could not procure sufficient DER to meet reliability needs.
+On March 6, 2015, the CPUC issued a proposed decision28 in the proceeding that would deny the application and place the proposed plant in a backup role to be called upon in the event SDG&E could not procure sufficient DER to meet reliability needs.